EquinoxRealms/Rules/english.md

 5) Abuse of a bug/exploit on the server intentionally for personal advantage over others, may result in a punishment (depending on the severity).
 We suggest that you create an issue at https://github.com/EquinoxRealms/Issues/issues with information regarding the potential exploit that has been discovered.

-6) Threatening someone on any Equinox Realms platform, is strictly prohibited.
+6) Threatening someone on any Equinox Realms platform is strictly prohibited.
 Any form of DDos, death threats and dox are examples which are not permitted but are not limited to.

 7) Advertisement of other Minecraft services - Minecraft servers and their corresponding websites or platforms and linking to social media content which promotes others Minecraft networks is strictly not tolerated.